Athelstan Riley: Biography

 Later in his life, he moved to Jersey in the Channel Islands, where he purchased Trinity Manor in 1909, thereby acquiring the feudal title of Seigneur de La Trinité.
 Finding the manor house in a ruined condition, he undertook an elaborate restoration (or "imaginative reconstruction", which has been criticized as turning the building into a French-style château).
 The reconstruction was carried out 1910–1913 by C. Messervy to designs by Sir Reginald Blomfield.
 Riley also bought the historic property L'Ancienneté in Saint Brélade, and removed architectural features of interest to incorporate into Trinity Manor, carefully recording the provenance of items and nature of alterations made in his project.
 He remained in Jersey through the German occupation, and died there shortly after its liberation, on 17 November 1945.

+He was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 1921.